aramansell/qi/README.md

 4. Open your browser to `http://localhost:3000`

-## How to Play
+## How to Use

-### Game Master Mode
+### Training Manager Mode
-1. Switch to "Game Master" mode
+1. Switch to "Training Manager" mode
-2. Create characters by filling out:
+2. Create hospital staff members by filling out:
-   - Character Name
+   - Staff Member Name
-   - Occupation
+   - Role/Department (any hospital role relevant to your scenario)
+   - Attitude/Personality (how they behave and communicate during interviews)
-   - Knowledge (what they know and can reveal)
+   - Knowledge (what they know about the quality issue being investigated)
-3. Each character will only reveal information from their knowledge section
+3. Each staff member will only reveal information from their knowledge section

-### Player Mode
+### Resident Mode
-1. Switch to "Player" mode
+1. Switch to "Resident" mode
-2. Select a character from the list to interview
+2. Select a staff member from the list to interview
-3. Chat with them to gather information
+3. Ask questions about processes and quality issues
-4. Switch between characters at any time
+4. Switch between staff members at any time
-5. Each character maintains their own conversation history
+5. Each staff member maintains their own conversation history
+6. Use "Clear All Conversations" button to reset all interview data (keeps staff members)

-### Transcript Mode
+### Summary Mode
-View all conversations organized by character to review gathered information.
+View all interviews organized by staff member to review gathered information and identify quality improvement opportunities.

 ## Environment Variables